About City Council Meetings

-This time for public comment provides community members with an opportunity to share information or viewpoints directly with the city council.
+The city council’s public comment periods are intended to provide community members with an opportunity to share information or viewpoints directly with the city council.
 It is customary for the city council to simply listen to each speaker without engaging in any discussion from the dais.
-Depending on the nature of the speaker’s comments, the mayor may direct staff members to meet with the speaker outside the council chambers to discuss the matter at greater length.
+Depending on the nature of the speaker’s comments, the Mayor may direct staff members to meet with the speaker outside the council chambers to discuss the matter at greater length.

 Should any person wish to schedule a discussion with the mayor or a city council member, he or she can contact them directly via email.
 City council member email addresses are available here.

 Watch City Council Meetings Online